If you get stung by a bee, wasp, yellow jacket, hornet, or fire ant, would you know if you had an allergic reaction?

 - Hives that appear as a red, itchy rash and spread to areas beyond the sting

-- Swelling of the face, throat, or mouth tissue
+- Swelling of the face, throat, or any part of the mouth or tongue

 - Wheezing or trouble swallowing